Stueckelberg interferometry using periodically driven spin-orbit coupled Bose-Einstein condensates: Conclusions and Acknowledgements

 The research was supported in part by DURIP-ARO Grant No. W911NF-08-1-0265, the Miller Family Endowment, and a Purdue University OVPR Research Incentive Grant.
 A.J.O. also acknowledges support of the U.S. National Science Foundation Graduate Research Fellowship Program.
+C.Q. and C.Z. are supported by AFOSR (FA9550-16-1-0387) and NSF (PHY-1505496).
 We thank Chris Greene, Li You, and Babak Seradjeh for helpful discussions.